liuboflyon145/lein-fruit/README.md

 A Leiningen plugin for building native iOS apps in Clojure and Java using the [RoboVM](http://www.robovm.org) bytecode-to-native translator.
 It is modeled after [lein-droid](https://github.com/clojure-android/lein-droid) and the commands are similar.
 Both plugins are included in [Nightcode](http://nightcode.info/), for those who prefer not using the command line.

 The programming is done by using RoboVM's [wrapper classes](https://github.com/robovm/robovm/tree/master/cocoatouch/src/main/java/org/robovm/apple), as shown in the built-in template.
 Please note that REPL development and any use of `eval` is not supported.
-The built-in template uses a forked version of Clojure due to an [import issue](http://dev.clojure.org/jira/browse/CLJ-1315) (please vote for it).
+The built-in template uses a forked version of Clojure due to an [import issue](http://dev.clojure.org/jira/browse/CLJ-1315) that will be fixed in Clojure 1.7.

 ## Installation